erfan-karimii/jobboard/docs/accounting.md

 The most critical endpoint in this section is user sign-up, due to its role in writing data to the database.
 We focused extensively on this endpoint by simulating the creation of 2 million users with randomly generated emails using Locust.

 Statistics indicate that under heavy load, the endpoint performs with a **99th** percentile latency of **100 ms** and an average latency of 70 ms, which meets our performance expectations.
-For more details on how we implemented heavy load testing, [read the full report.](high-pressure.md)<BR>
+For more details on how we implemented heavy load testing, [read the full report.](high-pressure.md)<br>
-NEED LUCOST PICTURE
+NEED LOCUST PICTURE